 - Unlawfully occupying another person’s property;

-- Entering another person's unused garage without their consent, setting up a sleeping bag, and sleeping there for several nights.
+- Entering another person's unused garage without their consent, setting up a sleeping bag, and sleeping there.

 In most cases, California trespass is a misdemeanor.
 This means it can lead to penalties of up to six (6) months in county jail and/or a fine of up to one thousand dollars ($1,000).